ivmartel/dwv-wordpress/readme.txt

 You can test your data on the latest live version of DWV on its [demo](http://ivmartel.github.io/dwv/demo/stable/viewers/mobile/index.html) page.

 == Changelog ==

+= 0.10.0 =
+* Update gui to look more like https://github.com/ivmartel/dwv-simplistic
+ * new toolbar with icons
+ * add toggle orientation
+ * add ruler
+ * add progress bar
+* Updated dwv to v0.32

 = 0.9.0 =
 * Add the 'Dicom' block